nullranges/nullranges/README.md

 enrichment, including the *plyranges* Bioconductor package.

-An overview vignette can be found at the `Get started` tab above, while detailed vignettes on matching or bootstrapping can be found under `Articles`.
+An overview vignette can be found at the `Get started` tab above, including a **decision tree** informing which type of methods may be most appropriate, whether *matching* or *bootstrapping*.

+Detailed vignettes on matching or bootstrapping can be found under `Articles`.
 The `Reference` tab lists function help pages.

 ## Installation